 Benefits of continuous testing

-- Continuous testing improves code quality
+- Improves code quality

-- Accelerates time-to-market with a continuous feedback mechanism
+- Accelerates time-to-market by providing continuous feedback

 Challenges in implementing continuous testing

 As organizations chase tight deadlines and faster delivery methods today, adopting the right technique and tools in the early stages will help the testers and developers to solve the complex cases and incidents of continuous testing effectively.
-Contact us to know more about how to develop the ideal way for continuous testing and ensure a smooth and quick delivery of a quality product.
+Contact us to know more about how to develop the ideal way for continuous testing and ensure smooth and quick delivery of a quality product.